gford1000-go/startup/README.md

 * `WithLogging` enables logging behaviour, useful for debugging (default: no logging)
 * `WithTimeout` allows a timeout to be specified for `StartFunctions` to exit (default: 30 seconds)
+* `WithDiscoveryService` creates a `DiscoveryService` so that functions can discover and communicate with each other

 See examples for usage.